marekh19/blogAppliftingAssignment/README.md

 I should've definitely refactored **Create New Article** and **Edit Article** pages to make a single component out of the majority that is same for both .
 I'm just out of energy for now 😫.

+And unfortunately did not have enough time remaining to implement at least some unit tests, let alone E2E Cypress test which I would have to do some research on, since I don't have experience with E2E tests in React.

 You can find below which points of this assignment I was able to implement and which not or only partially, including my comments.

 ### User Perspective